verbb/events/docs/developers/events.md

 });
 ```

-### The `afterCaptureEventSnapshot` event
+### The `afterCaptureEventSnapshot` Event

-Plugins can get notified after we capture an event’s field data, and customize, extend, or redact the data to be persisted.
+The event that is triggered after we capture an event’s field data, and customize, extend, or redact the data to be persisted.

 ```php
 use verbb\events\elements\Event as EventElement;